mikebway/slog/README.md

 I intend to add a `delete` command at some point, to clear out old logs up to a given date.
 To unit/integration test this without risking real log data I would need to write fake log data to a safe bucket location.
-My own web site sees so little traffic that I lack the incentive to roll my sleaves up and get all that done yet.
+My own web site sees so little traffic that I lack the incentive to roll my sleeves up and get all that done yet.

 ## Unit / Integration Testing

 The unit tests are really more like integration tests in that they will invoke AWS S3 API calls.
 This requires access to an S3 bucket with the web logs from S3 hosted web content.
-If the parameters for this log bucket were hard coded in the unit tests, nobody but the oroiginal auther would be able to run the tests so these parameters can be set through environment variables as follows:
+If the parameters for this log bucket were hardcoded in the unit tests, nobody but the original author would be able to run the tests so these parameters can be set through environment variables as follows:

 ```bash